RyanJarv/ryanjarv.github.io/_posts/2022-03-16-bypassing-wafs-with-alternate-domain-routing.md

 ## Inspiration

-This project came out of an argument I had with someone about whether this was possible.
-Being the idiot I am, I hate being wrong, so this ended up being the result.
-Before making this public, I spent some time trying to find similar work.
-Unfortunately, the only explicit reference I could find was a stack overflow, briefly mentioning that this might be possible.
-After I posted this, I was talking to Ian Mckay and realized I first heard Aidan Steele talking about defending against it on Twitter some time ago.
+Before making this public, I spent some time trying to find similar work in which the only explicit reference I could find was a stack overflow briefly mentioning that this might be possible.
+A bit after I posted this, however, I was talking to Ian Mckay in the Cloud Security Slack channel and realized that I had first heard Aidan Steele talking about defending against this issue on Twitter some time ago.
 I want to give credit where it's due.
 I \*think\* this post might be the first to explore the issue from an attacker's perspective, but it seems at least a few people have been defending against it well before that.

 ## How The Attack Works